-Obviously, if you are playing only once a month, your goals are going to be different than someone trying to play for a living.
-Either way you should have goals and a golf practice schedule to insure you are on the right path.
+Obviously, if you are playing only once a month, your goals are going to be different than someone trying to play the game for a living.
+Either way, you should have a weekly practice schedule with goals and a golf practice plan to ensure you are on the right path.

-If you are not sure what you want to accomplish playing golf or need help setting your golf goals, we have written another post to help you do that… click here to read.
+If you are not sure what you want to accomplish playing the game or need help setting your goals, we have written another post to help you do that… click here to read.

-Now that you have determined your golfing goals, you can now set your weekly golf practice schedule.
+Now that you have determined your golfing goals, you can now set your practice schedule for the week.

-You will need to determine how much time you will create to devote to bettering your skills.
-Does this look like one practice day a week, three days a week or more for you?
+You will need to get an idea of how much time you will need to devote to bettering your skills.
+Does this golf practice schedule need to look like working one day a week, three days a week, or more for you?

-Setting small goals that are attainable are important to setting confidence and determining future success.
+Setting small goals that are attainable that you can break down into even smaller chunks is important to growing confidence and determining future success.

-3. What To Work On In Your Practice Sessions
+3. What To Work On With Your Schedule

-Most players think they have a good idea of what they need to work on to improve their scores.
-However, when it comes time for their lessons they end up thinking they need to work on their driver.
+Most golfers get to think that they have a good idea of what they need to work on to improve their scores.
+However, it seems to be the same ball-beating session after another.
+Then… when it comes time for their lessons, they end up thinking they need to work on their driver.

-If you are currently taking golf instruction, you teacher/coach should be giving you a plan to work on in the time between your sessions.
+If you are currently taking instruction, your teacher/coach should be giving you a plan to work on in the time between your lessons.
 If not, you should ask them how they prefer you to practice until your next session.

-You shoudl have been keeping stats on your game.
-If not, you should take the time to gather some data on the golf course.
-I would suggest you keeping more of the strokes gained type of statistics as opposed to the traditional green hit in regulation or number of putts per round.
+You should have been keeping stats on your game.
+If not, you should take the time to gather some data on the course.
+I would suggest you get to keep more of the strokes gained type of statistics as opposed to the traditional green hit in regulation or number of putts per round.

-Although most of what you watch or read promises huge improvements in one session after watching their video or reading their article.
+Although most of what you watch or read promise huge improvements in one session after watching their video or reading their article.
 Although it sounds great that is just not how it works.

-Learning how to swing a golf club is like learning any other motor skill, like walking.
-Watching a child learning how to walk is a lot like how your learning how to play golf will happen.
+Learning how to swing a club to hit a ball is like learning any other motor skill, like walking.
+Watching a child learn how to walk is a lot like how your learning how to play golf will happen.
 It does not happen all at once.

 One day, the little one will take two steps forward and then fall down.
 They will get up and try it again.
 This time making it six steps before falling down.
 In the third attempt, they may only make it two steps again.

-Like your golf game, learning to walk for the child is not linear.
+Like your learning your swing, learning to walk for the child is not linear.
 This simply means that the next attempt does not insure that they will take at least one more step than the time before.

-In golf, just because you shoot a certain score one day does not mean that you will shoot a better score in your next round.
+In this game, just because you shoot a certain score one day does not mean that you get to shoot a better score in your next round.
 The idea is to get your scores trending downward.

-My players have had long term success with breaking up their practice int thirds.
-With needing to work on full swing, chipping/pitching and putting, it makes sense to break your time into thirds.
+My golfers have had long-term success with breaking up their practice routine into thirds.
+With working on full swing, chipping/pitching with wedges, and putting, it makes sense to break your time into thirds.

-If you have three hours a week to practice, you may want to name each session and work on full swing for one hour on Day 1, chipping/pitching for an hour on Day 2 and Putting for an hour on Day 3.
+If you have three hours a week to practice, you may want to name each day and work on your swing for one hour on Day 1, chipping/pitching for an hour on Day 2, and Putting for an hour on Day 3.

-If you only have one hour a week to practice then you would have 20 minutes for full swing, 20 minutes for chipping/pitching and 20 minutes for putting.
+If you need a one-hour practice plan then you would have 20 minutes for your swing, 20 minutes for chipping/pitching, and 20 minutes for putting.

-Often, I see players come to the driving range or the practice green without a plan and just make a few swings or stroke a few putts.
+Often, I see golfers come to the driving range or the practice green without a plan and just make a few swings or stroke a few putts.

-With that being said, do you need to properly set up some alignment rods?
+With that being said, what do you need to properly set up a hitting station?
+Some alignment rods?
 Do you need to set up training aid(s) to help you?
 What is going to get you focused?
 Do you have water with you to stay hydrated?

 7. Block Practice Vs. Random Practice

 Most players when they come to me do not know the difference between block practice and random practice.
-Both of these types of practice are important to playing better golf.
+Both of these types of practice are important to play the game better.

 The dime tour would tell you that block practice is basically doing the same thing over and over.

-Random practice would consist of changing variables.
-This makes it more like playing real golf.
+The random practice would consist of changing variables.
+This makes it more like playing the real game of golf.
 For example, you could use a seven iron but swing it towards different targets.

 Another example would have you “playing” a hole while on the range.
 Visualize a hole that you want to play.
-What would you take off of the tee?
+What would you take-off of the tee?
 Swing that club.
+Take a break like getting to your next shot.
 Visualize where you would be after that shot and pull the club that you would use from there.

-My favorite is to take a three wood, six iron and a pitching wedge.
-Start with any one of the three clubs and after making a swing you cannot hit the same golf club twice in a row.
-In addition, to do use the same pattern of clubs.
-Meaning, do not go three wood, six iron, pitching wedge over and over and over.
+My favorite is to take a three wood, six iron, and a pitching wedge.
+Start with any one of the three clubs and after making a swing at a ball, you cannot hit the same golf club twice in a row.

 Challenge Point Theory was developed by Mark A. Guadagnoli and Timothy D. Lee.
 Click here to learn more.